Good Counselling Skills for Effective Therapy

 2. Ability to Listen

 Effective listening as a professional counsellor is a basic skill.
-A good counsellor will not only listen to what is being said, but also how it is being said, or why it is being said.
-You should also be able to listen between the lines to identify things that are not being said.
+A good counsellor listens not only to what is being said, but also how it is being said, and what might be avoided.
+Listening also includes noticing emotion, pace, tone, and shifts in confidence or distress.

-The most important thing a counsellor should know is to listen without judging or evaluating something.
-Some clients will come to you with very complicated issues, and they expect to feel they have the space to say anything they have.
+The most important thing a counsellor should be able to do is listen without judging or evaluating.
+Some clients arrive with complicated issues and need a space where they can speak freely.
 For example, a father may complain about how much child support he is paying.
-Whatever your personal reactions, you need to listen and try to appreciate his perspective.
+Whatever your personal reactions, you need to listen and try to understand his perspective before moving toward insight or practical steps.

-Clients should feel they can share everything without fear of being victimized, or feeling as though the counsellor has jumped into a conclusion.
-In short, they must trust you to be respectful and supportive.
+Clients should feel they can share without fear of being mocked, dismissed, or pushed into a conclusion.
+In short, they must trust you to be respectful, confidential, and supportive.
+If trust is weak, progress is usually limited no matter how skilled the counsellor is.

 3. Self-Reflection